Cecilia Bolocco: Miss Universe

 Bolocco was selected Miss Chile for Miss Universe on April 20, 1987.
 On May 26, 1987, she beat 67 contestants to become the first Chilean to win the Miss Universe beauty pageant that was held at the World Trade Centre in Singapore that year.
 During her year-long reign, she settled in Los Angeles, California.
+Her reign was the last pageant hosted by Bob Barker.